 In 1687 Newton published the "Principia", in which he described his theory of gravity and the cosmos.
 His theory of gravity, as he saw it, provided a fundamental basis to explain "the System of the World".
 The hypothesis was that gravitation

-was universal and mutual by degrees of the inverse squared, but throughout the "Prinicipia" and his lifetime the
+was universal and mutual by degrees of the inverse squared, but throughout the "Prinicipia" and even today the

-cause of "gravity" remained unassigned, and he never measured it.
+cause of "gravity" remains unassigned, and in his lifetime he never measured it.